 All students will be required to participate in an intensive summer placement or begin their year-long capstone project at the end of their first year.
 This summer placement will consist of placement in a practitioner agency, NGO, or industry to provide students with practical awareness in the conservation and sustainability science and policy fields (students will work with the program to explore potential practitioner partners for their placement and capstone).
 Students will receive first-hand immersion in the processes involved in implementing interdisciplinary knowledge and innovations as components of solutions to the complex challenge of domestic or international coastal sustainability.

 Summer Placement work and projects will be required to include:

 - A real concern of the institutional partner

 - Strong interdisciplinary elements

-After students complete the first year of the program and their summer placement, they are required to work full time with a practitioner partner to undertake an individual capstone project where they develop and complete a specific project relevant to coastal sustainability as part of CSP 290 A, B, C. The capstone project is intended to be tailored for and address a direct need of an institutional practitioner partner organization.
+After students complete the first year of the program, they either begin a summer placement or launch their capstone project with a practitioner partner.
+Students work with the practitioner, their capstone advisor and the program to develop their individual capstone project relevant to coastal sustainability as part of CSP 290 A, B, C. The capstone project is intended to be tailored for and address a direct need of an institutional practitioner partner organization.
 The project will be developed in collaboration with the practitioner partner, the student’s academic advisor, and the program.
 Aspects of the capstone will also be explored via the first year summer placement.